Undergraduate · Bachelor of Science (B.S.)

 Five areas of concentration

-As a biological sciences major, you’ll explore topics in microbiology, human anatomy, organic chemistry, physics and ecology, plus specialized classes if you select one of the five concentrations the program offers – biology education grades 6-12, molecular biology, pre-dentistry, pre-pharmacy or pre-medicine.
+As a biological science major, you'll explore topics in microbiology, human anatomy, organic chemistry, physics and ecology, plus specialized classes if you select one of the six concentrations the program offers – general biology, biology education grades 6-12, molecular biology, pre-dentistry, pre-pharmacy or pre-medicine.

 Biological Science Degree Concentrations